Artisan – Skilled worker of chocolate, innovators in flavor.

 Cocoa Plantation – the place where the Theobroma Cacao trees grow.

 Chocolate – a food made from roasted and ground cocoa seeds, usually sweetened.

 Chocolates – confections made from chocolate such as pralines and truffles.

-Chocolatier – a person or company who makes confectionery from chocolate.
+Chocolatier – a person or company that makes confectionery from chocolate.

-Cocoa – powder made from crushed cacoa seeds, often mixed with milk to make a hot drink.
+Cocoa – a powder made from crushed cacao seeds, often mixed with milk to make a hot drink.

 Cocoa bean – seeds from the pod, or fruit, of the Theobroma cacao tree.